Computer Software by Laurie Spiegel

 You need to have QuickTime 2.0 or later from Apple, including the QuickTime Musical Instruments extension, installed on your Mac in order to use the Mac's internal sounds.

-This is a program I first wrote for my own use way back in 1986 on my spiffy new Mac 512k, that somehow ended up enough in demand that it became a so-called "product", and actually got rated as a "5 Mouse" program by MacUser Magazine.
+This is a program I first wrote for my own use starting way back in 1985 on my spiffy new Mac 512k, that somehow ended up enough in demand that it became a so-called "product", and actually got rated as a "5 Mouse" program by MacUser Magazine.
 It lets you use the computer itself as a musical instrument, played by moving the mouse with one hand while you control dozens of available musical parameters from the Mac's "qwerty".
 It's a great musical idea generator, ear trainer, compositional tools, and improvising instrument.
 The software does a lot of harmony handling for you (you control the variables it uses for this), so it's useful - as are all "real instruments"at any level of musical training, experience, or skill, from beginning through professional.

 here to read the MIDI Terminal's Revision History.